Hakertm/CPSC298/Proj_LinkedLists/README.md

 ## Usage
 Compile and run in an IDE of your choice.
-For linux:
+For Linux/Mac:
-g++ main.cpp Game.cpp ./a.out
+g++ LinkedList.cpp ./a.out

-For windows:
+For Windows:
-g++ main.cpp Game.cpp
+g++ LinkedList.cpp
 ./a.exe

 ## License